Abhyu-S/kortex-sdxl/README.md

 - **run_smart_fill**: Orchestrates the generation process using ControlNet and SDXL.
 - **run_harmonize_sticker**: Handles bounding box extraction and edge-focused inpainting for faster processing (768x768 crop).
 3. **quantization_utils.py**: Contains the BitsAndBytesConfig setup.
 It configures the model to load in 4-bit NF4 (Normal Float 4) precision with double quantization, drastically reducing the memory footprint of the SDXL UNet and Text Encoders.
 4. **pruning_utils.py**: Implements Token Merging (ToMe).
-This applies dynamic structural pruning to the attention mechanism, removing approximately 40% of redundant tokens during the forward pass to speed up inference.
+This applies dynamic structural pruning to the attention mechanism, removing approximately 15% of redundant tokens during the forward pass to speed up inference.
 ## Optimizations
 To ensure low-latency inference on consumer GPUs (e.g., Tesla T4), several critical optimizations were implemented:
 - **4-bit Quantization (NF4)**: The heavy SDXL UNet and Text Encoders are loaded in 4-bit precision using bitsandbytes, keeping VRAM usage low (~7-8GB for the model weights).
-- **Token Pruning (ToMe)**: Utilizing tomesd, we prune 40% of the attention tokens (ratio=0.4).
+- **Token Pruning (ToMe)**: Utilizing tomesd, we prune 15% of the attention tokens (ratio=0.15).
 This acts as dynamic structural pruning, increasing throughput without retraining.
 - **FP16 VAE**: Uses madebyollin/sdxl-vae-fp16-fix to avoid numerical instability (NaNs) common in standard SDXL VAEs when running in half-precision.
 - **Sliced VAE Decoding**: Enabled via vae.enable_slicing() to decode large images in chunks, preventing OOM errors during the final decoding stage.
-## Compute Profiles
-### Hardware Environment: NVIDIA Tesla T4 (16GB VRAM)

 # Compute Performance Analysis: Harmonization vs. Generative Fill